Wheeler Lake

 About Wheeler Lake

 Wheeler Lake earns its reputation as one of Oconto County's premier walleye fisheries, a mid-sized lake at 281 acres and up to 35 feet deep.
-The lake has public boat landing access, making it easy to launch for a day on the water.
+Access is limited, which keeps boat traffic low — a plus for solitude seekers.
 The fishery includes Largemouth Bass, Panfish, Smallmouth Bass, and Walleye.
 Note that invasive species (Chinese Mystery Snail, Eurasian Water-Milfoil, Rusty Crayfish) have been documented here — clean your boat before leaving.

 Bottom composition: 20% sand, 40% gravel, 30% rock, 10% muck